-- While you still have the reset button pressed, remove the power of the router from the outlet and hold the reset button for an additional 30 seconds.
+- While you still have the reset button pressed, remove the router’s power from the outlet and hold the reset button for an additional 30 seconds.

-- While still on the reset button down, switch on the power to the unit again and hold for 30 seconds more.
+- While still on the reset button down, switch on the unit’s power again and hold for 30 seconds more.

 Sometimes we tend to be so forgetful.
 For instance, you have changed the username and/or password of your CenturyLink router but forgotten what you changed it to.
 That’s a real problem!
 Now don’t panic because all CenturyLink routers have a default factory set password that you can revert to.

-For security purposes, you are only allowed to make several attempts or Control Center will lock your account.
-This is to prevent unauthorized logins that might do harm to your account.
+For security purposes, you can only make several attempts, or Control Center will lock your account.
+This is to prevent unauthorized logins that might harm your account.

 When your account gets locked, you’ll get an email with instructions on how to unlock it.
 If your login information is correct, the problem might be with your browser.
 If Control Center is running poorly, that could be a browser issue, so you need to clear your browser cache/history/cookie.
-In doing so, you can use a different type of browser and then update the browser version you are using.
+You can use a different type of browser and then update the browser version you are using.
 If nothing happened, still, then close your browser and launch it again.